-Excused absences for religious observance: From the university policy statement regarding religious holidays, students will be expected to notify their professor in advance, but definitely before the final date of the 'add/drop' period of their intention to be out for religious observance.
+Excused absences for religious observance and severe illness: From the university policy statement regarding religious holidays, students will be expected to notify their professor in advance, but definitely before the final date of the 'add/drop' period of their intention to be out for religious observance.
 Notification of intention to be out for a religious holiday MUST be made through the CEAS Undergraduate office, who will verify and evaluate the notification, and provide the instructor with appropriate instructions; you must include your name, SBID#, and the course number when contacting CEAS in regards to your absence.
+Requests for an excused absence for severe illness must be made through CEAS in the same manner.
+Documentation from a health care provider will be required, including their National Provider Identifier (NPI) for verification.
+Making a false request for an excused absence is an act of academic dishonesty and will be prosecuted accordingly.

 Course Objectives: This is a lecture and laboratory 2 credit course that will overview basic electronics from a practical level (versus a theoretical approach) to provide mechanical engineering students with the fundamentals to do basic electronics work needed for laboratories, subsequent courses, and their professional careers.
 Prerequisites: PHY127, PHY132, or PHY142.